edgelesssys/constellation/docs/docs/workflows/config.md

 ## Creating an IAM configuration

 You can create an IAM configuration for your cluster automatically using the `constellation iam create` command.
-If you haven't generated a configuration file yet, you can do so by adding the `--generate-config` flag to the command.
-This creates a configuration file and populates it with the created IAM values.
+If you already have a constellation configuration file, you can add the `--update-config` flag to the command.
+This writes the needed IAM fields into your configuration.

 <tabs groupId="csp">
 <tabItem value="azure" label="Azure">